The Waddle and Cluck is an Amazon Associate. We earn a commission for qualifying purchases.

 Annual Dogday Cicada

 Cicadas are often called locusts, but they really aren’t.
 Locusts are grasshoppers and belong to a different group of insects, along with crickets and katydids.
-Cicadas have their own group.
-Right now, we have two kinds of cicadas making all the noise.
-They are the same genus but different species.
-A slightly larger golden-brown one (top left picture) and a drab greenish one (next pic).
-Both have white bellies.
-The green one has a slightly higher-pitched song.
-Only male cicadas sing.
-They do this to attract mates.
+Cicadas, on the other hand, belong to their own distinct group of insects.
+Despite this common misconception, cicadas and locusts are quite different in appearance, behavior, and life cycle.
+Right now, we have two kinds of cicadas making all the noise, and although they are the same genus, they are different species.

 Types of Cicadas